remance/Masendor/web-wiki/README.md

 ## Only read-only

-As of writting this this wiki is read only but we could of course add write functionality like renaming leaders and adding more history.
+As of this writting, this wiki is read only.
+But we could of course add write functionality like renaming leaders and adding more history later.

 ## Screenshots